greenelab/deep-review/sections/04_study.md

 However, large challenges exist in studying single cells.
-Relatively few cells can be assayed at once using current droplet, imaging, or microwell technologies, and low-abundance molecules or modifications may not be detected by chance in a phenomenon known as dropout.
+Relatively few cells can be assayed at once using current droplet, imaging, or microwell technologies, and low-abundance molecules or modifications may not be detected by chance due to a phenomenon known as dropout.
 To solve this problem, Angermueller et al. [@tag:Angermueller2016_single_methyl] trained a neural network to predict the presence or absence of methylation of a specific CpG site in single cells based on surrounding methylation signal and underlying DNA sequence, achieving several percentage points of improvement compared to random forests or deep networks trained only on CpG or sequence information.
-Similar deep learning methods have been applied to impute low-resolution ChIP-seq signal from bulk tissue with great success, and they could easily be adapted to single cell data [@tag:Qin2017_onehot @tag:Koh2016_denoising].
+Similar deep learning methods have been applied to impute low-resolution ChIP-seq signal from bulk tissue with great success, and they could easily be adapted to single-cell data [@tag:Qin2017_onehot @tag:Koh2016_denoising].
 Deep learning has also been useful for dealing with batch effects [@tag:Shaham2016_batch_effects].

 Examining populations of single cells can reveal biologically meaningful subsets of cells as well as their underlying gene regulatory networks [@tag:Gaublomme2015_th17].
-Unfortunately, machine learning generally struggles with unbalanced data — when there are many more inputs of class 1 than class 2 — because prediction accuracy is usually evaluated over the entire dataset.
+Unfortunately, machine learning generally struggles with imbalanced data — when there are many more examples of class 1 than class 2 — because prediction accuracy is usually evaluated over the entire dataset.
 To tackle this challenge, Arvaniti et al. [@tag:Arvaniti2016_rare_subsets] classified healthy and cancer cells expressing 25 markers by using the most